 The mosquito that bit you last night may have hatched in the birdbath right in your own back yard.
 At home or with school or community groups, you can effectively reduce mosquito problems using common sense and environmentally-conscious methods.

 Organize a neighborhood cleanup.
-Its great community project that will eliminate lots of potential mosquito breeding spots and improve the view!
+It's a great community project that will eliminate lots of potential mosquito breeding spots and improve the view!
 Look for places where rainwater collects and stands.
 Old car tires, drain flower pots, children's wading pools and tree holes.

 Goldfish and fresh water minnows Gambusia affinis will both eat mosquito larvae.